FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### Speculative Generality

-The [TrackModel](../src/main/java/game/model/game/TrackModel.java) class contains same setters (setBackgroundColors, setTerrainColor, setKerbColor, setRoadColor) that were created in case we needed to change the track colours.
+The [TrackModel](../src/main/java/game/model/game/TrackModel.java) class contains same setters ([setBackgroundColors()](../src/main/java/game/model/game/TrackModel.java#L84), [setTerrainColor()](../src/main/java/game/model/game/TrackModel.java#L88), [setKerbColor()](../src/main/java/game/model/game/TrackModel.java#L92), [setRoadColor](../src/main/java/game/model/game/TrackModel.java#L97)) that were created in case we needed to change the track colours.
 These methods can come in handy for future features, but they're never used in our code.
 We could use the refactoring method **Inline Method** to solve this problem.

 ## Testing